TheOdinProject/curriculum/html_css/v2/main-course/custom-properties.md

 }
 ~~~

+In the example above, we first added custom properties on the `:root` element itself without any chained class selectors.
+This gives us a default theme in case a user doesn't have a preference set on their OS or user agent.
+In this case, we're using our "light" theme colors as the default.
+Then we add our `prefers-color-scheme` media query for when a user has a dark theme set in their preferences.

-This can be pretty helpful for users since it doesn't require them to change the theme to their preferred one.
-That said, you should be aware of some shortcomings of using this media query:
+Using the `prefers-color-scheme` media query can be pretty helpful for users since it doesn't require them to manually change the theme to their preferred one.
+That said, you need to be aware of a few things when it comes to using this media query:

 1. Only `dark` and `light` are valid values for the media query, so you can't use it to implement any themes beyond these two basic ones.
+2. The `light` value for the media query is actually for either when a user has a light theme specified *or* when they have no preference set.
-2. It doesn't allow users to change the theme themselves, which can still be important in cases where the user hasn't chosen a theme setting on their OS or user agent, or in case they actually prefer a different theme on your site for whatever reason.
+2. It doesn't allow users to change the theme themselves, which can still be important in cases where a user might want to use the theme opposite of their OS/user agent preferred one for whatever reason.

 ### Assignment